-The name huckleberry may be in reference to any number of different berry producing plants including blueberries, bilberries and whortleberries.
-This leads us to a sort of confusing question, “what is a huckleberry?”
+The name “huckleberry” may be in reference to any number of different berry-producing plants including blueberries, bilberries, and whortleberries.
+This leads us to a rather confusing question, “What is a huckleberry?”.

 What is a Huckleberry?

-Huckleberries are perennial evergreen shrubs about 2-3 feet tall when grown in full sun but may become 10 feet or more when grown in shade conditions.
-Leaves of the huckleberry are serrated, feel a bit leathery and are between ½ to 1 ½ inches long.
+Huckleberries are perennial shrubs about 2 to 3 feet (61 to 91.5 cm.) tall when grown in full sun but may become 10 feet (3 m.) or more when grown in shade conditions – most are deciduous but some are evergreen.
 New leaves are bronze to red in color and mature into a glossy green through the summer months.

-The black-purple berries of the huckleberry plant are resultant of tiny, pale pink urn-shaped flowers that appear in the spring.
+The black-purple berries of huckleberry plants are the resultant of tiny, pale pink urn-shaped flowers that appear in the spring.
 This delicious fruit is, in turn, eaten fresh or turned into jams and other preserves.
-Birds of the region find the berries hard to resist as well.
+Birds find the berries hard to resist as well.

 Where Do Huckleberries Grow?

-The flowers and fruit of western huckleberries appear akin to those of high bush and low bush blueberries and are, indeed, Vaccinium species as well.
-Western huckleberries are found in a different taxonomic section (myrtillus) than those blueberries, however, as they produce single berries in the axils of leaves on new shoots.
-High and low bush blueberries produce berries on year old wood with a much greater yield.
+The flowers and fruit of western huckleberries appear akin to those of high bush and low bush blueberries and are, indeed, Vaccinium species as well, but in a different taxonomic section (myrtillus) than other blueberries, as they produce single berries on new shoots.
+High and low bush blueberries produce berries on year-old wood with a much greater yield.
+The most common of these is Vaccinium deliciosum, or cascade bilberry.

 How to Grow Huckleberries